travis-ci/docs-travis-ci-com/user/speeding-up-the-build.md

 on `travis-core` and I was able to see a drop from about 26 minutes to about 19 minutes across 4 jobs.

-## Parallelizing RSpec tests on multiple VMs
+## Parallelizing tests on multiple VMs

 If you want to parallel RSpec tests on multiple VMs to get faster feedback from CI then you can try [knapsack](https://github.com/ArturT/knapsack) gem.
-It will split tests across virtual machines and make sure that tests will run comparable time on each VM.
+It will split tests across virtual machines and make sure that tests will run comparable time on each VM (each job will take similar time).
 You can use our matrix feature to set up knapsack.

-Here is an example:
+### RSpec parallel

     script: "bundle exec rake knapsack:rspec"
     env: